github/docs/content/code-security/getting-started/github-security-features.md

 Make it easy for your users to confidentially report security vulnerabilities they've found in your repository.
 For more information, see "[AUTOTITLE](/code-security/getting-started/adding-a-security-policy-to-your-repository)."

-{% ifversion fpt or ghec %}

-### Security advisories

-Privately discuss and fix security vulnerabilities in your repository's code.
-You can then publish a security advisory to alert your community to the vulnerability and encourage community members to upgrade.
-For more information, see "[AUTOTITLE](/code-security/security-advisories/working-with-repository-security-advisories/about-repository-security-advisories)."

-{% endif %}
 {% ifversion fpt or ghec or ghes %}

 ### {% data variables.product.prodname_dependabot_alerts %} and security updates